 Continuous skills improvement: The practical value of Blended Learning

-- Classroom training is an essential starting point, particularly with new software, or new functionalities.
-Symetri is an Autodesk Authorised Certification Centre and we provide over 100 ‘off-the-shelf’ courses covering every core software skill pertinent to the construction sector.
+- Instructor lead training is an essential starting point, particularly with new software, or new functionalities.
+Symetri is an Autodesk Learning Partner and we provide over 100 ‘off-the-shelf’ courses covering every core software skill pertinent to the construction sector.
 Our trainers have backgrounds in industry, engineering, construction; offering real world insights, and understand the challenges and requirements of the sector.

 As the poet Alexander Pope said: “A little learning is a dangerous thing.”
 A Blended Learning approach ensures that your team know what they need to know, when they need to know it.